How important is fermentation in baking bread?

 So gas is created and then retained in the dough.
-This makes the dough expand, or as it’s commonly called, rise.
+This makes the dough expand, or rise as it’s commonly called.

 Both are essential for bread making, some recipes call for a dough with more glutamine like ciabatta.

-Some desire more glyadin, for instance a baguette baker who wants to strech out the dough when shaping.
+Some desire more glyadin, for instance a baguette baker who wants to stretch out the dough when shaping.

 Whilst the flour ferments, the yeast gets to work and produces carbon dioxide.
 The gas gets trapped between the strands of gluten and forms pockets of air.

 The pockets expand and the dough rises.
-So the combination of the two types of fermentation work together, one creates a structure, the other utilises this structure and raises the dough.
+So the combination of the two types of fermentation (yeast and flour) work together.
+One creates a structure, the other utilises this structure and raises the dough.

 The bakers best friend, Gluten